 Melatonin is an antioxidant/anti-aging hormone that regulates the sleep-wake cycle.

-The increase in melatonin production as a result of sleeping at a cool temperature ensures sound sleep which moreover regulates metabolism and lowers the risk of diseases.
+The increased melatonin production (which results from sleeping at a cool temperature) ensures sound sleep.
+Which moreover regulates metabolism and lowers the risk of diseases.

 Exposure to electric lighting at night — shows a negative effect on sleep.
 As it delays melatonin production, produces cortisol, and sets up alertness.